rangdipkinium/p4/README.md

 ## Project Motivation <a name="motivation"></a>

 This application uses a CNN to predict dog breeds from images.
+The CNN is built by transfer learning, with the base layers from Google's InceptionV3 CNN.
 A comprehensive overview and description of the project motivations, as well as the algorithms and work that went into creating the CNN, are all present in this repository's jupyter notebook/pdf files.
 In them, I go into a detailed analysis and walkthrough of the build process for the CNN from quantitative and qualitative perspectives.

 When using the app, keep the image size below 1MB for optimum performance!